Parathyroid Tumor

 Key points about a parathyroid tumor

-• A parathyroid tumor is a growth inside 1 of the 4 parathyroid glands in the body.
-These glands are located in the neck or upper chest near the thyroid gland.
+• A parathyroid tumor is a growth inside one of the four parathyroid glands in the body.
+These glands are found in the neck or upper chest near the thyroid gland.

-• Parathyroid tumors are often not cancer.
+• Parathyroid tumors are often benign (not cancer).
 But some can be cancer.

 • These tumors can cause hypercalcemia, a serious condition in which the body has too much calcium in it.